Stat-R/ueli/README.md

 `textEditor` | textEditor | Set your favourite editor to open folder with it.
-`userInputFontSize` | number | Font size of the user input in pixels `userInputHeight` | number | Height of the user input box in pixels `webSearches` | webSearchEngine[] | A list of webSearchEngines `windowWidth` | number | Width of the main window in pixels
+`userInputFontSize` | number | Font size of the user input in pixels `userInputHeight` | number | Height of the user input box in pixels `useNativeApplicationIcon` | boolean | Whether using native bitmap icon of programs.
+`webSearches` | webSearchEngine[] | A list of webSearchEngines `windowWidth` | number | Width of the main window in pixels